Aeroluna/LunaCoopMod/README.md

 # LunaMod

-A set of changes, additions, and bug fixes to the StarCraft 2 Co-op mode.
+A collection of changes and additions to the StarCraft 2 Co-op mode.
 Maguro's Mutators mod is used as a base.

+Changes include new prestiges, new units, new enemies, new maps, new mutators, balance changes, quality-of-life changes, and a huge amount of bug fixes.

 NOTE: All times in Co-op use in-game time instead of real time e.g. if a tooltip says 10 seconds, that corresponds to ~7.14 real time seconds on Brutal/Faster.